pharo-vcs/iceberg/Iceberg-UI.package/IceRemoteModel.class/README.md

-I'm a dialog for adding remotes to repositories.
+I am a UI model for remote interaction.